CharlesS940/unit_test_generator/README.md

 ### Future features
 - **Testing Framework Detection**: Detect which testing framework the repository currently uses and apply it to the generated tests.
 I currently rely on a default framework selection
 - **Direct PR Comments**: Automatically post generated unit tests as comments directly on GitHub pull requests
+- **Streaming Outputs**: Continuously display tokens as they are generated to improve user experience